Frequently Asked Questions

 We want adults to play too!
-The Children’s Museum experience is meant to involve the whole family, grown-ups included.
+The London Children’s Museum experience is meant to involve the whole family, grown-ups included.
 A child’s learning deepens when a grown-up is engaged in the experience.
 It is our goal to provide an interactive environment where children and adults can slow down, connect, and spend quality time learning together.

 As a registered charity, the Children’s Museum is committed to accessibility for all children and their grown-ups.
 To ensure every family has the opportunity to visit, we offer TD Free Family Fun Night and other subsidies.